lichess-org/lila/README.md

 and relies on [Play 2.3](http://www.playframework.com/) for the routing, templating, and JSON.
 Pure chess logic is contained in [scalachess](http://github.com/ornicar/scalachess) submodule.
 The codebase is fully asynchronous, making heavy use of Scala Futures and [Akka 2 actors](http://akka.io).
-Lichess talks to [Stockfish 5](http://stockfishchess.org/) using a [FSM Actor](https://github.com/ornicar/lila/blob/master/modules/ai/src/main/ActorFSM.scala) to handle AI moves and analysis.
+Lichess talks to [Stockfish](http://stockfishchess.org/) deployed in an AI cluster of donated servers.
-It uses [MongoDB 2.4](http://mongodb.org) to store more than 30 million games, which are indexed by [elasticsearch](http://elasticsearch.org).
+It uses [MongoDB 2.6](http://mongodb.org) to store more than 60 million games, which are indexed by [elasticsearch](http://elasticsearch.org).
-HTTP requests and websocket connections are proxied by [nginx 1.4](http://nginx.org).
+HTTP requests and websocket connections are proxied by [nginx 1.6](http://nginx.org).
 Client-side is written in [mithril.js](http://lhorie.github.io/mithril/).
 The [blog](http://lichess.org/blog) uses a free open content plan from [prismic.io](http://prismic.io).

 Join us on #lichess IRC channel on freenode for more info.
-See the roadmap on https://etherpad.mozilla.org/ep/pad/view/ro.3bIwxJwTQYW/latest.
+Use [github issues](https://github.com/ornicar/lila/issues) for bug reports and feature requests.

 Installation
 ------------